When Is Baldur’s Gate III Coming To Xbox? It’s Complicated

 The short answer is: no. While the RPG is coming to PS5 first, Larian has been clear that there’s no timed-exclusivity deal in place or favoritism going on.
 It’s simply that the PS5 version is ready now and the Xbox one isn’t yet.

-“There’s no platform exclusivity preventing us from releasing BG3 on Xbox day and date, should that be a technical possibility,” the studio wrote at the time.
+“There’s no platform exclusivity preventing us from releasing BG3 on Xbox day and date, should that be a technical possibility,” the studio wrote in February.
 “If and when we do announce further platforms, we want to make sure each version lives up to our standards and expectations.”

 Originally set to come out on August 31, Larian actually pushed the PS5 release date back a week so it would have more time to fine-tune its performance on that platform (the game is targeting 60fps).